Guide

 6. Open a business bank account

-Keeping personal and business finances separate is important.
-A business account separates your personal assets from your company’s assets and makes accounting and tax filing more straightforward.
+Keep your personal and business finances separate.
+A business bank account separates your business expenses separate from your personal spending and makes accounting and tax filing more straightforward.

 7. Determine what equipment you will need